Material Flow Management and Analysis in Innovation & Sustainability Consulting

 Successful MFM requires sufficient information about the respective flows, a material flow analysis (MFA), as well as material flow evaluation and the development of strategies.

-- Material flow analysis as a basis for management:
+- MFA as a Basis for Management:

 Before further steps can be taken, a material flow analysis of the substances and materials must be carried out.
 In contrast to the LCA, which primarily takes environmental impacts into account and is internationally standardised, the material flow analysis focuses on the paths and quantities of the flows.The analysis is based on services, products, processes or areas of need.
 The material flow analysis can then be illustrated with the aid of flow diagrams.

-Material flow evaluation considers the operationalisation (making measurable) of objectives: How can the objectives be observed and measured?
+Material flow evaluation (MFE) considers the operationalisation (making measurable) of objectives: How can the objectives be observed and measured?
 Then indicators are recorded.
 These indicators are used to carry out a target-performance comparison.
 A further part of material flow evaluation is the definition of priorities for measures.

-- Development of strategies – Concrete instructions for action:
+- Development of Strategies – Concrete Instructions for Action: